 EPSRC doctoral prize fellow,

-I am a postdoctoral researcher working in the fields of surface science and physical chemistry.
+I am a postdoctoral researcher working in the fields of surface science and chemical physics.
 My research focuses on using photoelectron spectroscopy to probe complex molecular systems relevant to light harvesting devices - particularly solar cells and photo-electrochemical water splitting.

 The University of NottinghamUniversity Park